How long will it take to integrate this skill so that I can do it without thinking so much?

 Of course, all those calculations assumed this swimmer was going to execute the change successfully 100% of the strokes.
-But wouldn’t we regard it as quite good if he were still executing it well 80-90% of the stroke?
-Yeah.
-And we might regard the skill as still quite weak if he was executing it well 50% or less.
-I think you get the idea – it is a number to use as a planning and measurement tool – that’s all.
+That’s unrealistic.
+We would still regard it as quite good if he were still executing it well 80-90% of the stroke.
+While we would regard the skill as still quite weak if he was executing it well 50% or less.
+The more consistent your precision is, the stronger your skill is and vice versa.
+So, the 2000 successful strokes is a number to use as a planning and measurement tool – that’s all.

 There are a hundred ‘what-if?’ comments we could make about this heuristic approach to estimating imprint time.
 But it gives you some logic based on experience to start estimating your improvement schedule by.

 © 2015 – 2018, Mediterra International, LLC.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Mediterra International, LLC and Mediterraswim.com with appropriate and specific direction to the original content.